-If you’re anxious for the opportunity to begin planting for spring, remember there are still things that you can do now as you anticipate the long-awaited transition into Spring.
+If you are anxious for the opportunity to begin planting, remember there are still things that you can do now as you anticipate the long-awaited transition into Spring.

 Here are few tips:

 - Remember to take some time, dream a little, and create a plan before you begin planting.
 You still have a few weeks to map out your ideas with some sketches.
 If you don’t already have one, create a gardening journal to keep a record of info such as a seed chart of names and planting dates for next year.

 - If you have pictures from last year you may want to consider adding some new planting areas to improve your landscape.

 - What was your experience last year?

 - Do you want to increase or decrease your planting space?